S3RL: Career

 As of February 2015, S3RL was ranked 1798 on the "Official Global DJ Rankings" page djrankings.org, which bases its rankings on a number of factors include chart rankings, DJ fees and radio airplay.
-During mid-2015, his single "Genre Police" (featuring Lexi), which had been issued in Australia in November the previous year, peaked at #10 on the Norwegian singles chart.
+During mid-2015, his single "Genre Police" (featuring Lexi), which had been issued in Australia in November the previous year, peaked at No. 10 on the Norwegian singles chart.

-In January 2017, S3RL was announced as a featured artist for the rhythm game, Osu!.
+In January 2017, S3RL was announced as a featured artist for the rhythm game, osu!.

 In early 2018, S3RL announced that his 2018 tour would be his last, citing a desire to spend more time with his family.
 Though he advertised it as being his final shows, he clarified that he might be willing to return to the stage after at least two years: "After 2018 I will not do any shows for at least a couple of years, then re-assess the situation to do the occasional show here and there....
 For example, if I was booked for a show in 2020 that I could bring my family along to I would consider it, but during the two years off I will not be doing any shows at home or away."
 He also stated that his music production would be unaffected.

-In February 2020, S3RL decides to hire contract partners to help him make his new music videos.
-He notably recruits Aurélien Dacher, a French beatmaker, and they have since created: You Are Mine, Nasty, Dopamine, Wanna Fight Huh, The Bass & The Melody, and S3RL Absolutely Presents.
+In February 2020, S3RL decided to hire contract partners to help him make his new music videos.
+He notably recruited Aurélien Dacher, a French beatmaker, and they have since created: You Are Mine, Nasty, Dopamine, Wanna Fight Huh, The Bass & The Melody, and S3RL Absolutely Presents.

 In May 2021, S3RL announced his new label, M4 Music, with the release of "Dance More (Atef Remix)" on 14 May 2021.

+In January 2025, S3RL played a set at HTID, marking his first live in person show since 2018.